NEUljw/WN2WD/README.md

 There are six models in this model combination, including three Non-Contextual models: LDA, Word2Vec, FastText, and three Contextual models: MaLSTM, BERT, XLNet.

-First, run these steps:

-1. **Download the relevant data and put it in the corresponding path.**
-2. Set the path parameters in `create_data.py` and run it to preprocess the original data.
-3. Set the path parameters in `create_run_data.py` and run to generate the running data.

-Next, run multiple iterations, the steps for one iteration are as follows:
+Run multiple iterations, the steps for one iteration are as follows:

 1. Set the path parameters in `models/LDA/LDA_model.py`, run the corresponding part, generate the train data of None-Contextual models and train LDA model.
 2. Set the path parameters in `models/word2vec/word2vec_model.py` and run it to train Word2Vec model.